DariaKern/IndividualAnimalRe-IDDatasets/README.md

 *be sure to check for an [ArXiv](https://arxiv.org/) version of any paper that is behind a paywall

-### further publications on the topic where the dataset could not be found and might not be public
+### further publications on the topic where the dataset could not be found and might not be public OR is only available on request

 |Year|Publication|Species|Identifying Feature|Note|
 |--------|--------|--------|--------|--------|